12-run lead not enough for Mount Horeb softball

 “We were eyewitnesses to what I always tell the girls, that you’re never out of a game,” Holman said.
 “A lot of teams will shut down when they’re trailing but it’s living proof anyone can come back from down 12 runs.”

 The game headed into extra innings tied at 12.
-In the eighth, West Salem scored two runs thanks to some passed balls by Mt.
-Horeb.
+In the eighth, West Salem scored two runs thanks to some passed balls by Mount Horeb.

 However, the Vikings didn’t waiver, loading the bases with no outs and scored two runs themselves in the bottom half of the inning.